Karthikrajatp/Biiiitcoin/README.md

 # Biiiitcoin
-An app to get the price of the Bitcoin ₿ in local currencies 💲₹￥₽......
+An app to get the price of the Bitcoin ₿ in local currencies 💲₹￥₽...... using coinapi.
 <br>
 <br>
 <img src="https://user-images.githubusercontent.com/78692527/192176865-6cbe6c46-ba7b-4817-86e3-e43168a8c819.png" alt="biiiitcoin_1" height=600 width=300>